Map-Machina/PerfCollector1/README.md

 ## Installation

+*Note that there are 4 tar files.
+DO NOT EVER SEND A -mapmachina- TARBALL TO A CUSTOMER SITE.
+It contains perflicense which MAY NOT end up on a customer system!!*

 Copy the tar file to the target systems and untar it.
 For example:
 ```
 $ scp perfcollector-linux-amd64-20201206-01.tar.gz myprocessormachine: